-Whats New at Feast Glorious Feast?
+What Was New at Feast Glorious Feast?

-Th plan is designed to make the most of all cooking time.
+The plan is designed to make the most of all cooking time.
 I’ve designed the meal plan to include a range of different cuisines and ingredients but also incorporate and make use of leftovers.

 Many of the recipes will pull double, if not triple duty.
 Despite this, I’ve designed the meals to not be repetitive or boring (I hate eating the same thing twice straight away!).

 For example there are three meals which use Sesame Bagels.
 For breakfast one day, they’re served with smashed Avocado.
 At another breakfast they’re served with cream cheese and another topping like smoked salmon or prosciutto if you like.
 And then they’re served for lunch with Boston Beans.
 Nothing repetitive about that!

 The meal plan can be easily tailored, it includes an adjustable and printable shopping list and a handy printable summary which you can stick on the fridge.
 Most of it designed to be prepared ahead of time to minimise stress and time in the kitchen.
 Awesome!
 And I’ve had great feedback so far.

 To get access to the meal plan, make sure to subscribe to my newsletter and you’ll receive the access link and password as soon as you’ve confirmed your email address.